bkelemen-pitech/my-potential-palm-tree/Docs/Folder/Folders.md

   }
 }
 ```
+> Note: if in the filters query param we find `userId` we must remove it before sending it to the [Monolith](../Monolith.md)
 #### Views
 This parameter will set a specific set of filters on the request to the internalAPI
 from [Monolith](../Monolith.md).
 It can have these values: